susam/lab/web/sockets/README.md

 ).Qh];BdDs..{"time": "09:43:38"}................{"time": "09:43:48"}....4...@...Y...{"time": "09:43:58"}.....b.2..
 ```

-The last line in the output above is the data exchanged over the
+The last two lines in the output above show the payload data exchanged
-WebSocket.
-The non-printable characters are displayed as dots above.
+over the WebSocket.
+The non-printable characters are displayed as dots
-Here is a hex dump of that data.
+above.
+Here is a hex dump of this data:

 ```
 000001DB  81 88 36 0d 29 16 51 68  5d 3b 42 64 44 73         ..6.).Qh ];BdDs     [C1]